gmiv/Frogger/README.md

 ### How to Use
 1. **Initialization**: Call the `Main` function to start the game.
 This sets up the player, enemies, gems, and other necessary elements.
-2. **Game Loop**: The game seems to lack a central game loop for continuous updates.
-Normally, you would expect a `requestAnimationFrame` or similar loop to continuously update the game state.
-3. **Player Interaction**: Use the arrow keys to move the player and interact with the game environment.
+2. **Player Interaction**: Use the arrow keys to move the player and interact with the game environment.

-### Potential Improvements
-- **Game Loop**: Implement a proper game loop for continuous updates.
-- **More Features**: Add more features like scoring, levels, or enhanced player abilities.
-- **Code Refactoring**: Some methods are commented out or incomplete, indicating potential areas for refactoring or further development.
-- **Sound Control**: The sound control functionality appears incomplete and could be further developed for better user experience.